- Affiliate Professor, Global Health

 Select from the following:

-Rhea Coler is the Senior Vice President of Preclinical and Translational Research at IDRI and an Affiliate Professor in the Department of Global Health at The University of Washington.
-Her work focuses on the characterization of candidate vaccines for tuberculosis, leishmaniasis, nontuberculous mycobacteria, West Nile Virus and Chikungunya.
-Uncovering the roles that innate and adaptive immunity play during these infectious processes are key research questions in the Coler lab.
-Elucidating the mechanisms of protection against these diseases could lead to the development of novel prophylactic and therapeutic interventions.
+Rhea Coler is the Senior Vice President of Preclinical and Translational Research at IDRI.
+She is an Affiliate Professor in the Department of Global Health at the University of Washington and VP of Research and Development at PAI Life Sciences Inc. Her research focuses on developing vaccines or immunotherapy for tuberculosis, leishmaniasis, flaviviruses and schistosomiasis.
+Elucidating the mechanistic basis of protection against these diseases is the research in the Coler lab.

 - PhD (University of Washington)